marctrem/usbarmory-wiki-fork/Secure-boot.md

 **NOTE**: The last published IMX_CST_TOOL version 2.3.1 unfortunately does not generate correct signed images for the i.MX53 SoC, however version 2.2 correctly does.
-We are working with Freescale to have this addressed and/or receive clear instructions for downloading the older version.
-In the meantime we encourage users to write directly to Freescale support to request IMX_CST_TOOL version 2.2.
+We are working with NXP to have this addressed and/or receive clear instructions for downloading the older version.
+In the meantime we encourage users to write directly to NXP support to request IMX_CST_TOOL version 2.2.

 A working device tree compiler must be installed, on a recent Debian and Ubuntu this can be done as follows: